LucianaRocha/data-lake-s3/README.md

 ## Introduction

-A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
+A music streaming startup, Sparkify, has grown its user base and song database even more and want to move their data warehouse to a data lake.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

-As their data engineer, I am tasked with building an ETL pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team to continue finding insights in what songs their users are listening to.
-It is possible to test the database and ETL pipeline by running queries given to me by the analytics team from Sparkify and compare the results with the expected results.
+As their data engineer, I was tasked with building an ETL pipeline that extracts their data from S3, processes them using Spark, and loads the data back into S3 as a set of dimensional tables.
+This will allow their analytics team to continue finding insights into what songs their users are listening to.

+It is possible to test the database and ETL pipeline by running queries given to you by the analytics team from Sparkify and compare your results with their expected results.

 ### Project Description

-In this project, I applied what I've learned on data warehouses and AWS to build an ETL pipeline for a database hosted on Redshift.
-To complete the project, I needed to load data from S3 to staging tables on Redshift and execute SQL statements that create the analytics tables from these staging tables.
+In this project, I applied what I have learned on Spark and data lakes to build an ETL pipeline for a data lake hosted on S3.
+To complete the project, I needed to load data from S3, process the data into analytics tables using Spark, and load them back into S3.
+I deployed this Spark process on a cluster using AWS.

 # Star Schema for Song Play Analysis
 For this project, I used the song and log datasets and created a [star-schema model](https://en.wikipedia.org/wiki/Star_schema) optimized for queries on song play analysis.